-Claire leads educational residencies throughout the world, in which she gives master classes, conducts interactive workshops with composers, and offers sessions on topics ranging from improvisation to self-organizing communities of artists and arts advocates.
-She has been a Resident Artist at Northwestern University’s New Music Institute for the past two academic years, where she teaches, coaches chamber music, mentors student-led projects, and mounts large-scale new work side by side with students and members of the community.
+Claire leads educational workshops throughout the world, in which she gives master classes, conducts interactive workshops with composers, and offers sessions on topics ranging from collaboration to building communities of artists and arts advocates.